The following books can be a great resource for lupus patients, friends, and family.

 - Are You Tired Again?…I Understand by Marilyn Deutsch, PhD.
 This book, with fun cartoon characters, takes children in an interactive workbook fashion through the experiences of two young children whose mother developed a chronic illness, lupus.

 - Celebrate Me! by Lynda Farrington Wilson.
-A children’s storybook that fosters self-esteem through the awareness of differences and choices; helps in understanding the confusion and self-confidence issues that confront young children who are suffering from visible skin conditions and abnormalities.
+A children’s storybook that fosters self-esteem through the awareness of differences and choices, and helps in understanding the confusion and self-confidence issues that confront young children who are suffering from visible skin conditions and abnormalities.